cheng97xng/git-command-repo/README.md

 ```bash
 cat ~/.ssh/id_rsa.pub
 ```
-Then select and copy the key from the terminal to gitlab ssh
+Then select and copy the key from the terminal to gitlab ssh, after this step you can manage gitLab from local machine

 ## Git CI/CD
 - set name as `.gitlab-ci.yml`.
 Example as below